Where to Eat on Campus

 Courtyard Dinning Hall $7.74

-We have lots of science themed exhibitors, fun activities, prizes, and a Scavenger Hunt.
-Teachers please bring your classes to participate in all these activities plus check out the projects.
-You don't have to be entered in the fair.
+The fair will feature science themed exhibitors, fun activities, prizes, and a Scavenger Hunt.
+Teachers, please bring your classes to participate in all these activities plus check out the projects.
+You don't have to be entered in the fair to attend.